LiboShen/nexlm/README.md

 # Nexlm

-A unified interface for interacting with various Large Language Model (LLM) providers in Elixir.
+A unified interface (Nexus) for interacting with various Large Language Model (LLM) providers in Elixir.
 Nexlm abstracts away provider-specific implementations while offering a clean, consistent API for developers.

 ## Features